2010 Tour of Oman: Stage 2

 Daniele Bennati won the stage in a sprint finish.
 It was his first victory since February 28, 2009.
 He outsprinted American sprinter Tyler Farrar and Norway's Edvald Boasson Hagen to get the victory.
 He dedicated the race to Franco Ballerini, an Italian cyclist who died February 7, 2010.

-In the Tour of Qatar Daniele Bennati helped out his team mate Francesco Chicchi but today was the reverse.
-With no one making a move with 300m to go so Bennati jumped and had enough speed to hold off the other sprinters.
-He credits his team mates Francesco Chicchi and Daniel Oss for giving him a great lead out.
+In the Tour of Qatar Daniele Bennati helped out his teammate Francesco Chicchi but this race was the reverse.
+With no one making a move with 300m to go, Bennati jumped and had enough speed to hold off the other sprinters.
+He credited his teammates Francesco Chicchi and Daniel Oss for giving him a great lead out.
 This victory put Bennati in a comfortable 3rd position overall with the same time as the leader.

-The three riders tied for first are (in order): Edvald Boasson Hagen, Jimmy Casper, and Daniele Bennati.
+The three riders tied for first were (in order) Hagen, Casper, and Bennati.